juju/docs/src/en/clouds.md

 ### Adding clouds interactively

-Interactive mode is the fastest and recommended method to use.
+Interactive mode is the recommended method to use.
 You will be asked a series of questions based on the type of cloud you are trying to add.
-You can also generate a cloud YAML file in this way.

 This mode currently supports the following clouds: MAAS, Manual, OpenStack, Oracle, and vSphere.
-Click on a cloud's entry below to reveal a sample command session.

-^# MAAS

-   To add a MAAS cloud, you need to supply a name you wish to call it and the unique MAAS API endpoint.

-   A sample session looks like this:

-       juju add-cloud

-       Cloud Types
-        maas
-        manual
-        openstack
-        oracle
-        vsphere

-       Select cloud type: maas

-       Enter a name for your maas cloud: mainmaas

-       Enter the API endpoint url: http://maas.example.org:5240/MAAS/api/2.0

-      Cloud "mainmaas" successfully added
-      You may bootstrap with 'juju bootstrap mainmaas'

-   You must now add a credential for this cloud prior to creating a controller (`juju bootstrap`).
-See the [Credentials][credentials] page for details.

 ^# Manual

    To add a Manual cloud, you need to supply a name you wish to call it, the IP